Last reviewed: September 15, 2022

 Even misoprostol manufactured in high-quality conditions and packaged well can degrade if it is shipped or stored in conditions that expose it to heat or humidity for prolonged periods of time.
 Quality misoprostol is stable when stored properly in room temperature conditions (25°C and 60% humidity).
 There have not been large field studies on the stability of misoprostol when stored in tropical climates, but laboratory studies have shown that misoprostol is less stable when exposed to moisture or heat (Chu, Wang, Pang, & Rogers, 2007; WHO, 2009).

 Misoprostol packaged in double-aluminum blister packs (aluminum on top and bottom) retains the most active ingredient; after one year, 100% of pills packaged in plastic and single-aluminum blister packs will degrade, compared to 28% of misoprostol packaged in double-aluminum blister packs (Hall & Tagontong, 2016).
-The integrity of the double-aluminum blister packs must be preserved to maintain drug potency.
+The integrity of the double-aluminum blister packs must be preserved to maintain drug potency (Hagen et al., 2020a).
 If the packaging is inadvertently opened or perforated, even in normal room-temperature conditions, the tablets’ potency degrades within 48 hours and continues to degrade over time (Berard et al., 2014; Hagen et al., 2020a).

 Anyakora, C., Oni, Y., Ezedinachi, U., Adekoya, A., Ali, I., Nwachukwu, C., … Nwokike, J. (2018).
 Quality medicines in maternal health: Results of oxytocin, misoprostol, magnesium sulfate and calcium gluconate quality audits.
 BMC Pregnancy and Childbirth, 18, 44.